Moto G6 Play Review: Overview & Price

-This phone is the equivalent of 720p, where as most Moto G phones are 1080p, we did notice that there was more pixilation but after a couple of hours of using the display we didn’t notice much difference.
+This phone is the equivalent of 720p, whereas most Moto G phones are 1080p, we did notice that there was more pixelation but after a couple of hours of using the display, we didn’t notice much difference.

 Colour temperature can be adjusted in the settings too, allowing you to have warmer or cooler colours on your display.